gesuri/ECS_Process_L0/README.md

 ```bash
 python ECS_Process_L0.py -a
 ```
-The `-a` argument is used to indicate that the script is being run automatically.

-### Running Manually the Main Script
+### Manually Running `ECS_Process_L0.py`

+If you need to run the script manually, you do not need to pass any arguments; the script will execute using the default configuration.
+When the script is run manually, it uses the same constants, but instead of the regular harvest folder (`consts.PATH_HARVESTED_DATA`), it will use the folder defined in `consts.PATH_TEMPSHARE` (typically `E:/TempShare`).

 It is needed to put the files on the folder `E:\TempShare` following the below indication.

 #### README for TempShare Folder on Server DataHub-MM01